 “Master, please.”
-Sephiroth in an instant went back to his primary task.
+At the instant of plea, he went back to his primary task.
 The next few spoonfuls were just as good as her hunger started to break.
 “Where is this from, greatest master?”
 The Cetra licked the broth from her lips.

 “From my kitchen, little one.”

 Kitchen…she tried to remember.